rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 #### Stored Procedures

 An SP from `test_mirror` calls an SP on `test_master` with a value for `mirror_key` field for new records.
-It is not possible to pass a recordset with ElasticQuery remote procedure call, so we mark multiple records with a unique ID and pass it as a single parameter.
+It is not possible to pass a recordset with ElasticQuery remote procedure call (only scalar types are allowed), so we'll mark multiple records with a unique ID and pass it as a single parameter.

 ```sql
 -- USE test_master